-Mr. Kaseta has been our Chief Financial Officer since November 2020.
+Mr. Kaseta has been our Chief Operating Officer since January 2024 and Chief Financial Officer since November 2020.
 Mr. Kaseta served as Chief Financial Officer of Aerami Therapeutics, Inc., a private biotech company focused on the development of improved therapies for the treatment of severe respiratory diseases, including pulmonary arterial hypertension, from January 2019 until November 2020, and served as Chief Financial Officer of Aralez Pharmaceuticals Inc., a former specialty pharmaceutical company ("Aralez") (Nasdaq: ARLZ), from March 2018 until January 2019.
 Mr. Kaseta previously served as Head of Finance and Interim Chief Financial Officer of Aralez from November 2017 until March 2018 and Corporate Controller from September 2016 until November 2017.
 Prior to joining Aralez, Mr. Kaseta held various positions at Sanofi S.A., a global biopharmaceutical company focused on human health, including most recently Chief Financial Officer Sanofi North America, Global Services, from April 2015 through September 2016.
 Mr. Kaseta was previously the Vice President Sanofi NA Pharma Controlling from January 2013 through April 2015, Vice President, Sanofi Financial Shared Services from March 2007 through December 2013 and Director of Technical Accounting from 2005 to 2007.
-Mr. Kaseta has served as a director of Alimera Sciences, Inc. (NASDAQ:ALIM) since March 2023.
+Mr. Kaseta has served as a director of Alimera Sciences, Inc. (NASDAQ:ALIM) since March 2023 and as a director of Bryn Pharmaceuticals since June 2023.
 Mr. Kaseta holds a BBA in accounting from James Madison University and is a CPA (inactive) licensed in the state of New Jersey.